Last Updated on 27 August 2024 by Cycloscope

 Contributed by Sharon from Dive Into Malaysia – Have a look at her Instagram

-Sarawak Cultural Village is basically a big, open air museum where you can see traditional houses from all around the state of Sarawak and learn about the different cultural groups that make up this area.
+Sarawak Cultural Village is basically a big, open-air museum where you can see traditional houses from all around the state of Sarawak and learn about the different cultural groups that make up this area.

-Located just a 40 minute drive from the riverfront area of Kuching, it is also an easy place to visit and learn the history and lifestyle of the area for people short on time.
-You can explore longhouses, Malay houses and Chinese farm houses among much more.
+Located just a 40-minute drive from the riverfront area of Kuching, it is also an easy place to visit and learn the history and lifestyle of the area for people short on time.
+You can explore longhouses, Malay houses, and Chinese farmhouses, among much more.

-A highlight is a 45 minute cultural show which is performed twice a day.
+A highlight is a 45-minute cultural show which is performed twice a day.
 It is mostly dancing and it is worth making sure you attend a performance.
-The setting for the Sarawak Cultural Village is in the jungle and it’s a nice place to walk around and enjoy.
+The setting for the Sarawak Cultural Village is in the jungle and itโs a nice place to walk around and enjoy.

 More challenging things to do in Sarawak – Borneo